-Public Health Graduate Programs & Schools in Mississippi
+Public Health Degree Programs in Mississippi

 There are two main areas addressed by Masters in Public Health programs.
 The first touches on the factors impact health.
 It often means exploring biology, behavior, social and environmental issues.
 The second is how to apply this data to craft public policies and health programs.
-PhD in Public Health programs are terminal degrees like the Doctor of Public Health (DPH).
-These are for professionals who want to refine skills and research.
-Many take this time to problem solve in areas like disease prevention or health policy.

 People with a Masters in Public Health (MPH) degree often find careers as: